corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/cordapps/cordapp-build-systems.md

 By default, the JAR file is signed by Corda development certificate.
 {{< alert >}}

 Confidential identities are signed with development keys by default.
-You will need to self-sign the '.jar' file when you deploy it to production.
+You will need to self-sign the `.jar` file when you deploy it to production.

 {{< /alert >}}
 The signing process can be disabled or configured to use an external keystore.